When you witness perfectionism in children, you may have one of two reactions:

 Things are just going to get worse.

-If the youngster believes you don’t understand how important (or terrible) this is to them, they’ll feel compelled to intensify their communication and demonstrate to you how important “perfect” is to them.
+If the child believes you don’t understand how important (or terrible) this is to them, they’ll feel compelled to intensify their communication and demonstrate to you how important “perfect” is to them.

 This is when you’ll notice perfectionism becoming more prevalent.